Table of Contents

 In addition to Veterans Affairs (VA) disability benefits, veterans with high blood pressure may be eligible for additional financial support through Social Security Disability (SSDI) or Supplemental Security Income (SSI).
 These programs can provide a valuable supplement to VA benefits, helping veterans with high blood pressure meet their financial needs.

 To qualify for SSDI, veterans must have a work history and have paid into the Social Security system through payroll taxes.
-SSDI benefits are based on the individual’s work credits and their ability to engage in substantial gainful activity.
+Social Security Disability Insurance benefits are based on the individual’s work credits and their ability to engage in substantial gainful activity.
 Veterans can apply for SSDI benefits online through the Social Security Administration’s website or by visiting a local Social Security office.

 It’s important for veterans to note that receiving VA disability benefits does not automatically guarantee eligibility for SSDI or SSI.
 Each program has its own criteria and evaluation process.
 However, having a VA disability rating can strengthen the case for receiving additional support.